 Once a publication has been assembled onto the saddle bar, it will be carried to the stitching heads.
 Electronic detectors are often utilized to discvoer any print copies deviating from the proper thickness required and these anomalies are discarded.
 The stitcher head feeds continuous wire rolls that will be cut to the appropriate size and formed into staples.
 Once the publication is properly positioned, the stitching head will drive staples down into the spine fold.
 Tools underneath the publication will bend the legs of the staples; securing the pages together.

 Post-stitching, the bound units are closed and then squeezed tightly shut; forcing out any excess air and thereby reinforcing the fold.
 The units then are transferred over to an area with a three-knife trimmer.
-The unbound sides of the publication are then trimmed and the signature folds from the top and any lap allowances on the right edges are removed.
+The unbound sides and any overlap of the publication are then trimmed to size.

 VSL Print offers the Best NYC saddle stitched brochure, Book and Booklet Services